khayyam90/spectral-clustering-js/README.md

 ## Features
 * lightweight ;
 * can manage n dimensions points ;
-* find a given number of clusters or finds the best number of clusters ;
+* finds a given number of clusters or finds the best number of clusters ;
 * abstract oriented, you can easily use the clustering for anything else ;
 * allows to visualize the main sub-graphs.